verrazzano/docs/content/en/docs/setup/install/installation.md

 #### Install Verrazzano

-To create a Verrazzano installation as described in the previous section, run the following commands:
+To create a Verrazzano installation as described in the previous section, run the following commands.

 1. Install Verrazzano with its `dev` profile.
     ```